zzmic/filexfer/README.md

 # filexfer

 ## Overview
 This project is a multi-threaded file transfer application written in Go that supports both single-file and directory transfers over TCP connections.
-The application implements a custom binary protocol with user-friendly features, including SHA256 checksums, progress tracking, and configurable conflict resolution strategies.
+The application implements a custom binary protocol with user-friendly features, including SHA-256 checksums, progress tracking, and configurable conflict-resolution strategies.

 The utility operates through a client-server architecture: